CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * A functioning internet connection is required for the operation of a DNS server for requests from the Internet.
 * The system configuration must be documented.
 Important tasks must be described so that in the event of an emergency, the entire system can be restored by IT staff without prior knowledge of this system configuration.
 * If the failure was the result of an attack, the vulnerability must be resolved and documented.
-* A recovery plan must be created so that the IT system (s) can be booted up again in a regulated manner.
+* A recovery plan must be created so that the IT system (s) can be restarted in a regulated manner.
 ### 2.2 Standard measures

 Together with the basic measures, the following measures correspond to the state of the art in the area of ​​"DNS servers".